Through Knowledge, Justice…

 Full answer: Non-homosexual (AGP) transsexuals are, as a group, exactly average height compared to non-transsexual men, as a group.
 But since in everyday situations we usually compare transwomen to non-transsexual women, not men, they seem far, far taller than average, as a group.

 However, many clinical observers have noted that MTF transkids are shorter and slighter than non-transsexual men, but taller and huskier, than non-transsexual women.
 One Canadian study tested this observation and found very robust evidence that this was true.
 But another study in a Netherlands clinic failed to replicate the finding.
-So, at the present time, we are still waiting for answers.
+So, at the present time, we are still waiting for definitive answers.
 (From personal observation in the USA, I do believe it is true, MTF transkids are indeed shorter than AGP transsexuals, as a group.)

 It should be noted that HRT after having reached full adult age, will not affect height, but starting HRT in very early teens might.
 Although this might account for some of the height difference between these two populations, there are also studies that show that gay men in general are also shorter than male average.
 Meaning, that androphilic males, whether transkid or gay man, are both shorter than average.